China: The South in Winter

 Drinks: Bottled water and/or a soft drink or a beer is provided at lunch and dinner, as is coffee or tea.
 All other drinks or ”personal” drinking water for use in your room, etc., are the responsibility of the individual.
 Bottled water will be provided during the day in our tour vehicles.

 TRANSPORTATION: Transportation is mostly by a variety of small buses.
 Some of the minibus rides may last for up to five hours, but we will, of course, make regular stops along the way to stretch and to bird watch.
 While most road journeys will be made along paved or hard surfaced roads, in some areas the roads will be rougher.
-This is especially true of some of the minor roads around Wuyuan and at Poyang Hu.
+This is especially true of some of the minor roads at Poyang Hu and around Wuyuan.
 The leader will arrange a seating rotation.
 Participants should be able to ride in any seat in tour vehicles.

 Last updated Oct 03, 2023